University of California, Berkeley: Athletics

-The university's athletic teams are known as the California Golden Bears, often shortened to "Cal Bears" or just "Cal," and were historically members of the NCAA Division I Pac-12 Conference (Pac-12).
-Cal is also a member of the Mountain Pacific Sports Federation in several sports not sponsored by the Pac-12 and the America East Conference in women's field hockey.
+The university's athletic teams are known as the California Golden Bears, often shortened to "Cal Bears" or just "Cal", and were historically members of the NCAA Division I Pac-12 Conference (Pac-12).
 In 2024, Cal joined the Atlantic Coast Conference (ACC).
+Cal is also a member of the Mountain Pacific Sports Federation in several sports not sponsored by the ACC.
 The first school colors, established in 1873 by a committee of students, were Yale Blue and gold.
 Yale Blue was originally chosen because many of the university's inaugural faculty were Yale graduates, including Henry Durant, its first president.
 Blue and gold were specified and made the official colors of the university and the state colors of California in 1955.
 In 2014, the athletic department specified a darker blue.

 The California Golden Bears have won national championships in baseball (2), men's basketball (2), men's crew (15), women's crew (3), football (5), men's golf (1), men's gymnastics (4), men's lacrosse (1), men's rugby (26), softball (1), men's swimming & diving (4), women's swimming & diving (3), men's tennis (1), men's track & field (1), and men's water polo (13).
 Students and alumni have also won 207 Olympic medals.

 California finished in first place in the 2007–08 Fall U.S. Sports Academy Directors' Cup standings (now the NACDA Directors' Cup), a competition measuring the best overall collegiate athletic programs in the country, with points awarded for national finishes in NCAA sports.
 It finished the 2007–08 competition in seventh place with 1119 points.

 Most recently, California finished in third place in the 2010–11 NACDA Directors' Cup with 1219.50 points, finishing behind Stanford and Ohio State.
 This is California's highest ever finish in the Director's Cup.
 The Golden Bears' traditional arch-rival is the Stanford Cardinal, and the most anticipated sporting event between the two universities is the annual football match dubbed the Big Game, celebrated with spirit events on both campuses.
 Since 1933, the winner of the Big Game has been awarded custody of the Stanford Axe.
 Other sporting games between these rivals have related names such as the Big Splash (water polo) or the Big Kick (soccer).